kulics/koral/book-en/document.md

 Generics support multiple generations, for example: `T H Q`.

-After the generics are defined, `T` is treated as a real type in the area of ​​the structure, and then we can use it like various places like `int`.
+After the generics are defined, `T` is treated as a real type in the area of ​​the structure, and then we can use it like various places like `Int`.

 So how do we use generics?